-You can generally roll over tax free all or any part of a distribution from a 403(b) plan to a traditional IRA or an eligible retirement plan.
-The most you can roll over is the amount that, except for the rollover, would be taxable.
-The rollover must be completed by the 60th day following the day on which you receive the distribution.
+You can generally roll over tax free all or any part of a distribution from a 403(b) plan to a traditional IRA or an eligible retirement plan, except for any nonqualifying distributions, described below.
+The most you can roll over is the amount that, except for the rollover, would be amount that, except for the rollover, would be 60th day following the day on which you receive the distribution.
 For information on eligible retirement plans, see Publication 575.